A day of Vintage Shopping in London

 My day started off at the Kings Cross Real Food Market, a local market that is open every Wednesday, Thursday, and Friday from 12 pm-7 pm.

-I made my way to Shoreditch because I was told it’s the best place for thrifting and let me be the one to tell you…IT DEFINITELY IS!
-I got off the tube at the Shoreditch stop and I decided to walk aimlessly and find vintage stores as I go.
+I made my way to Shoreditch.
+I was told it’s the best place for thrifting and let me be the one to tell you…IT DEFINITELY IS!
+I got off the tube at the Shoreditch stop and decided to stroll without a plan finding vintage stores as I go.

 And that's how we ended up with these 6 ratings of Vintage shops in the Shoreditch area.